Chris Hegardt: Personal life

 In December 2009, Hegardt was hospitalized after a youth soccer match and diagnosed with cancer following the discovery of a ruptured tumor in his liver.
 He went through six rounds of chemotherapy and received a liver transplant before returning in 2011 to the San Diego Surf, where Hegardt won a national championship.
 During his hospitalization, Hegardt received a visit and jersey from then-Chivas USA player Sacha Kljestan.
 The two were reunited 12 years later in Charlotte FC's home debut against the LA Galaxy, where Hegardt played against Kljestan's Galaxy.

+Hegardt is also a fan of Arsenal FC.